fixme657/srv/README.md

+# srv
-# srv servers bash for new ubuntu server
+servers bash script's for new ubuntu server